Marco Alessi: Departure

-Arena decided to leave Neighbours because he was unhappy with his characters first storylines.
+Arena decided to leave Neighbours because he was unhappy with his character's first storylines.
 He filmed his final scenes in October.
 He told Mark McGowan from TV Week that "I sat down with the producers and the writers and it was decided the storylines weren't going to go on.
 They are leaving it open for the character to return".
 "Neighbours: The First 10 Years" author Josephine Monroe detailed how Marco's "Italian hotheadedness" would get him into trouble where money was concerned.
 Despite not being able to afford designer luxuries Marco would ensure that he purchased them.
 Monroe added that it was only a matter of time before he found himself in debt.
 But with a disciplinarian father like Benito he cannot not request money and turns to loan sharks to pay his way.
 This saw the transition of debt to trouble as Marco is pursued by the "loan shark's heavies" daily.
 Marco's exit storyline saw him traveling to London with Rick and Debbie Martin (Marnie Reece-Wilmore) to watch Michael Jackson on tour.
 But Marco decides not to return to Australia to escape the loan sharks.
 Arena later told Heather Gallagher from The Age that "he ran the coffee shop and he was on for an entire year and he was a good guy until they turned him into a gangster."
 Rick was soon the only remaining Alessi in the show.
 Falzon admitted he missed working with Arena and the comedy he brought to the role.